Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 <h2 align="center"><img src="readme/images/gallery_1.png" alt="Gallery page Screen Shot" width="650" height="800"></h2>

     - The gallery page reflects to the user the studio and its surroundings.
-    - Using the adage " a picture speaks a thousand words" the gallery page gives the user a virtual experience of how the studio's look and the type of classes taught.
+    - Using the adage " a picture speaks a thousand words" the gallery page gives the user a virtual experience of how the studio looks and the type of classes taught.
     - It indicates to the user of what to expect within the studio surroundings.
-    - The page is responsive on different device sizes.

 <br>
 <br>